JoRo-Code/alerter/README.md

 # What?
-Alerts given a certain condition
+Alerts given a certain detector

 ## Requirements
 - python3